cemde/WhatsNext/README.md

 - **Reliable**: Jobs are stored in PostgreSQL, so nothing gets lost
 - **Scalable**: Run multiple workers on different machines
 - **Flexible**: Works with any Python code, SLURM clusters, or Kubernetes
+- **Lightweight Client**: No database, no caching, no background processes - the client is pure HTTP and runs in restricted environments

 ## Quick Example